SVG72004/shubham_php/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Make sure to replace "your-username" with your actual GitHub username.
+Make sure to replace "SVG72004" with your actual GitHub username.
 This README.md provides a clear and concise overview of your script, its features, usage, and how to contribute.